 This Order Execution Policy (the “Policy”) is available to both retail and professional clients upon request and is also made available on our Website.
 The Policy serves to enable clients to make a properly informed decision about whether to utilize the services offered by the Company.

-The Company cannot guarantee that upon execution of an order the price at which the order is executed will always be better than a price which is or might has been available elsewhere.
+The Company cannot guarantee that upon execution of an order on behalf of its clients the price at which the order is executed will always be better than a price which is or might has been available elsewhere.

 In addition, this document aims to set out those arrangements and to ensure compliance with legislative requirements and the departmental and general procedures, and gives an overview on how trades and orders are executed, the factors that may affect the execution’s timing and the way in which market volatility determines the execution of an order.